+SHOW UP!The public hearing for the HAWK and Crosswalk bills is next Tuesday, February 7th at 1pm in Annapolis.
+Bike Maryland is organizing a press conference at 12:30pm.
 If you are available and willing to present testimony, please let us know.
 Each person is allowed to speak for 3 minutes.
 We can help you with your testimony and answer any questions you may have about the bills.
 Contact firstname.lastname@example.org.

 Here is a link to the Judicial Proceedings Committee guidelines for presenting testimony.